Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 40 - The Expert Router.
 The model splits the brain into smaller and specialized section.
 When the user asks a question, the router selects the 2 specific section that are best suited.
 Weak point :
   Even if the model's 75% brain is asleep it does take 100% of the files into memory, so it doesnt save any RAM.

+*Day 41 - The Judge.
+This model tracks another model and reward or punish based on the output.
+If the output is toxic it punishes the model and teaches it to act polite.
+Weak point :
+  The judge is very fragile, it also requires to run two neural networks simultaneously.
+If the sentence is phrase to look good but it is violent then the judge misunderstands it.